Mid-Year Winter Orientation Schedule

 Dr. Nicholas Nace, Elliott Associate Professor of Rhetoric

-This test is required of all incoming freshmen.
+These tests are required of all incoming freshmen.
 The test results, along with scores and data used for initial placement, will determine whether new students are registered for the appropriate level of Rhetoric.
-The test is also required of transfer students who have earned fewer than six hours of credit in writing courses.
+These tests are also required of transfer students who have earned fewer than six hours of credit in writing courses.
 Please bring two pens or pencils.

 8:30 – 11:30 am - Rhetoric Proficiency Exam